Weekend with Your Novel: Speakers

 Ian Graham Leask was raised in London and lives in Minneapolis.
-He is in his fourth decade of teaching all aspects of writing at places like The Loft, the University of Minnesota and COMPAS-writers-in-the-schools.
-He is the publisher of Calumet Editions, the founder of AuthorScope Services, a consulting group for writers, and hosts the long-running literary radio show in Minneapolis, KFAI’s “Write On!
+He’s in his fourth decade of teaching writing at places like The Loft and the University of Minnesota.
+He’s the publisher of Calumet Editions, the founder of AuthorScope Services, a consulting group for writers, and hosts the long-running literary radio show in Minneapolis, KFAI’s “Write On!
 Radio.”
-He is the author of The Wounded and other stories about sons and fathers, and the novel House of Large Sizes. ianleask.wordpress.com
+He’s the author of The Wounded and other stories, and the novel House of Large Sizes. ianleask.wordpress.com

 Agate Nesaule is author of A Woman in Amber: Healing the Trauma of War and Exile (Penguin, 1997) which won an American Book Award, and the author of In Love with Jerzy Kosinski, a novel (UW Press, 2009).
 She was born in Latvia and grew up in the turmoil of World War II.
 A professor emerita of English and women’s studies at the University of Wisconsin–Whitewater, she lives, writes, and gardens in Madison.

-Kristin Oakley's (BA, JD, UW-Madison) debut novel, Carpe Diem, Illinois, is the winner of the 2014 Chicago Writers Association Book of the Year Award for non-traditionally published fiction and a finalist in the Independent Author Network 2015 Book of the Year.
-The sequel, God on Mayhem Street, was recently released.
-Kristin is the president and co-founder of In Print, a professional writers’ organization, a board member of the Chicago Writers Association, and the editor of The Write City Magazine.
-As a writing instructor at the UW-Madison Division of Continuing Studies, Kristin critiques manuscripts and offers an online course on cliffhangers.
-She has a B.A. in psychology and a J.D., both from the University of Wisconsin-Madison. kristinoakley.net
+Kristin Oakley’s (BA, JD, UW-Madison) debut novel, Carpe Diem, Illinois, received the 2014 Chicago Writers Association Book of the Year Award for non-traditionally published fiction and was a finalist for the Independent Author Network 2015 Book of the Year.
+The sequel, God on Mayhem Street, was published this year.
+Kristin is president and co-founder of In Print, a professional writers’ organization, a board member of the Chicago Writers Association, and the editor of The Write City Magazine. kristinoakley.net

-Angela Rydell (MFA, Warren Wilson College) has taught creative writing workshops throughout Madison.
-Her work has been published in Alaska Quarterly, Prairie Schooner, Poets & Writers, and other journals, and she won Portland Review’s inaugural Flash Fiction Friday contest.
-She received honorable mention in the New Millennium Writings Awards Flash Fiction Contest, and was a finalist American Short(er) Fiction Prize and Gray Sparrow Flash Fiction Contest.
-She holds an MFA from Warren Wilson College and teaches for the UW-Madison Division of Continuing Studies.
-Her flash fiction can be read in Indiana Review, Gulf Stream, NANO Fiction and other journals, and she was interviewed on radio station WUWM for Lake Effect's Flash Fiction Friday.
+Angela Rydell (MFA, Warren Wilson College) has been published in Indiana Review, Gulf Stream, NANO Fiction, Alaska Quarterly, Prairie Schooner, Poets & Writers, and other journals.
+She won Portland Review’s Flash Fiction Friday contest, an honorable mention in the New Millennium Writings Awards Flash Fiction Contest, and was a finalist American Short(er) Fiction Prize and Gray Sparrow Flash Fiction Contest.
+She teaches for the UW-Madison Division of Continuing Studies and workshops in Madison.

-Tim Storm (MFA, Pacific Univ) has taught literature and writing for 14 years, working closely with both fabulist and realist writers.
-His work was chosen as Pacific University’s sole fiction entry in the 2011 AWP Intro Journals Project, “a literary competition for the discovery and publication of the best new works” by MFA candidates, and he's the winner of the 2013 Reynolds Price Short Fiction Award for the title story from his MFA thesis: Creatures of the Deep. tdstorm.com
+Tim Storm (MFA, Pacific Univ) has taught literature and writing for 15 years, working with both fabulist and realist writers.
+His work was nominated for the 2011 AWP Intro Journals Project, “a literary competition for the discovery and publication of the best new works” by MFA candidates, and he’s the winner of the 2013 Reynolds Price Short Fiction Award for Creatures of the Deep. tdstorm.com